Architecture and Urban Planning

 John R. Henderson, Jr. became Colorado’s first licensed African American architect on October 7, 1959.
 Henderson worked for prominent Denver architectural firms, including Hornbein & White, but his proudest achievement was the mid-century modern home he designed for his family at 2600 Milwaukee in the early 1960s (depicted above).
 To learn more about the recent donation of the John R. Henderson Collection, see the article in the Winter 2019/20 issue of Colorado Heritage.

-Want to see more of the architecture-related holdings in our collection?
-Look here.
+See more of the architecture-related holdings in our collection.